uneasywatermelon/mcomp/README.md

 this loop prints "Hello" 60 times.
 (15 X 4).

-the reason this works is because the parenthesized argument is just directly deposited into a for loop.
-So any math operations that you use in the for's argument must be valid operations in C.
+the reason this works is because the parenthesized argument is just directly deposited into a for loop in C. So any math operations that you use in the for's argument must be valid operations in C.

 Comments can be written with "#" symbol at the start of the line, then the program will ignore that line.